paveloom-t/gnome-shell-memento-mori/README.md

 Make every second of your life count.
 Literally!

 This extension adds a counter to the panel which counts down the time you have left based on your birthday and life expectancy.

+**Notice**: the extension is in the maintenance mode.
+Only new [translations](#translations) will be accepted.

 #### Git mirrors